mdsportz21/thisorthatsvc/README.md

 1. ~~Display rankings on right-half of the screen!~~
 a.
 Extra credit: On mobile, it should show rankings below
 b. ~~Extra credit: show in table names and small thumbnails~~
-1. Create ranking object with the following attributes:
+1. ~~Create ranking object with the following attributes:~~
 a. ~~my subject number rank~~
 b. ~~list of subjects I beat,~~
 c. each subject is a link that pulls up the two hats for a comparison or navigate to that hat in the rankings
-d. win-loss record
+d. ~~win-loss record~~
 1. ~~Show percentage completed
 a. len(comparisons) / sum(i for i in range(1,len(subjects)))~~
-1. Write scraper for hatz.squarespace.com
+1. ~~Write scraper for hatz.squarespace.com~~
-1. Insert scraper data
+1. ~~Insert scraper data~~
+1. Export to csv on demand
+a.
+Create util for copying and appending to CSV
+b.
+Write subjects to csv using Squarespace product csv template
+c.
+Verify that CSV can be uploaded to Squarespace Commerce
+1. Create milb importer
+a.
+Deprecate squarespace importer
+b.
+Create csv? form for importing new hats (page link, hat url?)
+c.
+Bonus: create wikipedia scraper to get (city, state, origin year, etc)
+1. Create a way to choose which hat to compare to the others
+a.
+Maybe change alg to compare one hat a time and be done with it
+1. Figure out how to get python server to start and stop mongod

 **Setup**
 _$ virtualenv flask_